 This beach has been enhanced with oysters.

-This beach does not require a very low tide to access good clamming habitat.
-A plus 2 foot tide or lower will expose enough of the beach to harvest clams.
-This is an excellent beach for Manila clams and native littlenecks.
+This beach does not require a very low tide to access good clam habitat.
+A +2 foot tide or lower will expose enough of the beach to harvest clams.
+This is an excellent beach for Manila and native littleneck clams.
 The best area for digging clams is just north of the access trail, but there are clams throughout the beach and often occurring higher in the intertidal zone than other locations.
-There are some butter clams, eastern softshell clams and cockles on this beach, but they are not as abundant as the Manila and native littleneck clams.
+There are also some butter clams, eastern softshell clams and cockles on this beach at lower abundance.

 From Bremerton, drive south on Highway 3 through Belfair.
 After passing North Mason High School, turn left onto Highway 302 heading east toward Purdy, Gig Harbor and Tacoma.
 Drive about 2.6 miles to powerlines crossing North Bay.
 Look for the signed parking area on the west side of the highway just north of the power lines.